lightningd/plugins/backup/README.md

 Before the backup plugin can be used it has to be initialized once.
 The following command will create /mnt/external/location/file.sql as backup file and reference it in `backup.lock` in the lightning directory that stores the internal state, and which makes sure no two instances are using the same backup.
+(Make sure to stop your Lightning node before running this command)

 ```bash
 ./backup-cli init --lightning-dir ~/.lightning/bitcoin file:///mnt/external/location/file.bkp